 According to a study published in the International Journal of Sexual Health, one in three of more than 200 young women surveyed have experienced "post-coital dysphoria" or "post-sex blues" following intercourse — even satisfactory intercourse.

 One would assume that following great sex, we're all left feeling spent, relaxed, rested and satiated.
 On the contrary, some of us feel great distress, want to curl up in a ball and cry for no apparent reason.
 Because there's very little research surrounding this condition, it's not easy to explain, and it's challenging to diagnose.

 What is known about post-sex blues is that immediately following consensual sexual activity, you may feel sadness, anxiety, depression, restlessness, regret and irritability.
-Luckily, this situation is not an everyday occurrence.
+Luckily, this situation isn't an everyday occurrence.

-In many cases for women, having sex or making love, is associated with partnership, expression of love and care, physical desire, exclusivity and intimacy in a healthy relationship.
-If any of these are lacking or missing, leading up to or during the sexual experience, the outcome or "post-sex" results, are feelings of regret, anxiety, restlessness and the "What did I just do?" feeling.
+In many cases for women, having sex is associated with partnership, expression of love and care, physical desire, exclusivity and intimacy in a healthy relationship.
+If any of these are lacking or missing, leading up to or during the sexual experience the outcome (or "post-sex" results) are feelings of regret, anxiety, restlessness and the "What did I just do?" feeling.

 As a woman, I can recall quite a few instances where I suffered from "post-coital dysphoria."
-The reasons I attribute to this condition, were bad timing, or decision making, being with the wrong partner, bad sex and feelings of insecurity, about the relationship or my self-image at the time.
-Continue reading ...
+The reasons I attribute to this condition were bad timing, or decision making, being with the wrong partner, bad sex, and feelings of insecurity about the relationship or my self-image at the time.